Zaytt/freecodecamp-projects/README.md

 - [Heatmap](https://codepen.io/KanjCoder/full/GwmqNa/): A heatmap showing the monthly global land temperature.

 - [Choropleth Map](https://codepen.io/KanjCoder/full/MzvbaP/): A map showing the percentage of highly educated people in the US by county.

+- [Treemap Diagram](https://codepen.io/KanjCoder/full/GwQxPm/): A diagram showing the top 100 projects on Kickstarter divided by category